Best beaches in Phuket

 One of the best small beaches on Phuket.
 It is very secluded and almost remote despite it only being minutes from the hustle and bustle of Patong.
 The best way to visit is via a Long Tail charter and these transfers are generally only available during high season.
 We understand you can also access via a dirt road but have not yet tried.

 Kamala is the last of the ‘big’ beaches as we head north from Patong.
 Water and wave conditions are usually safe so again makes for a good family beach option.
-Following the demise of the Surin beachfront restaurants and bars in 2016, Kamala stands as one of very beaches to provide a proper ‘on-the-beach’ dining and drinking experience.
+Following the demise of the Surin beachfront restaurants and bars in 2016, Kamala stands as one of the very beaches to provide a proper ‘on-the-beach’ dining and drinking experience.

 Most of the restaurant options are safe (if not terribly exciting) tourist menu orientated.
 We eat along this strip every month or so and are rarely disappointed.
 For those looking for a more upmarket option Café Del Mar is a classy beach club operating at the northern end of the beach which believe it or not is quite family friendly.
+There are plenty on beach places you can go for a drink or food so don’t worry about that.

 The best thing about Kamala?
 Given it doesn’t have the profile of Kata-Karon-Patong it can experience greater variation in tourist numbers in the off-season.
 This, of course, can mean a very peaceful beachside for those looking for getting away from it all.
 We also find it consistently offers the best beach sunset views of all the West Coast beaches.